anhoa2007-coder/python-textedit/README.md

 # Text Editor (Python)
 Text editor made with Python, as a basic project in part-time.
 It allow you to edit files using CLI based UI.

-ANNOUNCEMENT: THIS FILE IS GOING TO STOP UPDATING ON APRIL 1ST, 2026.
+ANNOUNCEMENT: THE LAST VERSION IS GOING TO RELEASE ON APRIL 1ST, 2026.
 I'm just losing interest of this program at this point.
+#### However, final update will be published on December 31st, 2026, due to intense delay of uploading each version.

 ---
 ## How It Works